 Madonna – Borderline

 It's hard to imagine Madonna having to stare single floppage in the face – well, in the '80s anyway – but Madge's third single Borderline tanked on release, stalling at 56 in 1984.
 It was to be her last flop for quite a while – her next 36 singles went Top 10, a chart record in the UK – and Madonna, like Theresa May, refused to take no for an answer, re-releasing Borderline in 1986, and taking it to Number 2.
 See Madonna's record-breaking chart history in her archive

 The Gossip – Standing in the Way of Control

-Possibly the best Brexit-related title we can find, The Gossip's first and only Top 10 took a while to hit its peak, first coming out as a remix, then coming out in its original form, before a third and final release took it to Number 7 in 2007!
+Foreshadowing EU referendum rhetoric, The Gossip's first and only Top 10 took a while to hit its peak, first coming out as a remix, then in its original form, before a third and final release took it to Number 7 in 2007!

 Corrs – Runaway

 Not exactly a runaway success on its first release (do you see what we did there?), it gave the Corrs their very first chart entry in 1996, reaching only 49.
 A re-release with Love To Love You fared even worse, stalling at 62.
 But the Corrs wouldn't give up, and after the remix of Dreams gave them a first Top 10, it was third time lucky for Runaway, which went to Number 2 in 1999, three years after original release.
 On a scale of 1 to 10, how sick do you reckon they all were of playing it live by then?
 We're going for 11.